Annual Audit and Compliance in China: important considerations for Foreign-Invested Enterprises

 Foreign-invested enterprises are required to submit this information at several government authorities such as the MOFCOM, AIC, SAFE and Finance Authority.
 This information needs to be provided and updated on an annual basis, normally per 31st June deadline.
 Depending on the business scope and district of the city in China where the company has been registered, differences may occur or additional documents may be required.

-Taking into account the full implementation of the Chinese Corporate Social Credit System, annual compliance in China is more important than ever.
 The annual audit in China and other relevant annual compliance procedures are crucially important for all companies in China and requires diligence and good coordination.

 In addition, the annual compliance plays an important role for other operational considerations.
 For example, a foreign-invested enterprise can only distribute dividends after completing the annual CIT filing.
 Furthermore, the annual audit can aid with the identification of potential compliance issues concerning transfer pricing.

-If you require more information or need support with annual compliance in China, you can read more about our Assurance Services or contact us at info@msadvisory.com.
+If you require more information or need support with annual compliance in China, you can read more about our Assurance Services or contact us at [email protected].